clairton/unoapi-cloud/README.md

 CONFIG_SESSION_PHONE_NAME=Chrome Browser Name = Chrome | Firefox | Edge | Opera | Safari
 WHATSAPP_VERSION=Version of whatsapp, default to local Baileys version.
-CONSUMER_TIMEOUT_MS=miliseconds in timeout for consume job, default is 30000 DEFAULT_LOCALE=locale for notifications status, now possibile is en and pt_BR, default is en ONLY_HELLO_TEMPLATE=true sets hello template as the only default template, default false.
+CONSUMER_TIMEOUT_MS=miliseconds in timeout for consume job, default is 30000 DEFAULT_LOCALE=locale for notifications status, now possibile is en, pt_BR and pt, default is en ONLY_HELLO_TEMPLATE=true sets hello template as the only default template, default false.
 ```